 The Trustees are responsible for the governance of the charity and for the use of its funds.
 In particular, the Trustees are responsible for setting the charity's strategy and policies, and monitoring progress and fulfilment of these.
-Day to day management of the charity's affairs is delegated to the Chief Executive Officer who is supported by a Grants Manager.
+Day to day management of the charity's affairs is delegated to the Chief Executive Officer who is supported by a Head of Grants and Programmes.
 These individuals form the key staff for the charity and remuneration is set and reviewed annually by the Trustees.
-In 2021 an Events and Communications Manager was also appointed.
+In 2022 a Social Media Officer was appointed to support the Head of Events and Communications.